huzaifa525/KinetiFlow/CONTRIBUTING.md

-# Contributing to AgentFlow
+# Contributing to KinetiFlow

-First off, thank you for considering contributing to AgentFlow! 🎉
+First off, thank you for considering contributing to KinetiFlow! 🎉

-It's people like you that make AgentFlow such a great tool.
+It's people like you that make KinetiFlow such a great tool.
 We welcome contributions from everyone, whether you're fixing a typo, adding a feature, or building a custom agent.

 ## Table of Contents